TheBlackTuxCorp/inventory-practical/README.md

 #### Logistics

-* When you are ready, zip up your code and email it to your recruiter at The Black Tux.
+* When you are ready, commit your code.
-* If you have any questions about the problem, email your recruiter at The Black Tux.
+* If you have any questions about the problem, feel free to ask your moderator.

 ## Inventory Management Problem